MostBasedCase/BPSRModuleOptimizer/README.md

 ## WIP

-- 1 Scoring random modules combinations and testing weights
+- 1 Scoring captured modules
-- 2 record area or keep on screen and use global key listener to snap modules
-- 3 create UI for ease of use
+- 2 create UI for ease of use

 ## Tech